abinit/abinit/doc/mkdocs-tutorials/base4.md

 bulk aluminum that were determined previously.
 But it is not all: the most difficult part in the passage to this doubled cell is the definition of the k-point grid.
 Of course, one could just take a homogeneous simple cubic grid of k points, but this will not correspond exactly to the k-point grid used in the primitive cell in tbase4_3.in.
 This would not be a big problem, but you would miss some error cancellation.

 The answer to this problem is given in the input file ~abinit/tests/tutorial/Input/tbase4_4.in.

+{% dialog tests/tutorial/Input/tbase4_1.in %}

 The procedure to do the exact translation of the k-point grid will not be explained here (sorry for this).
 If you do not see how to do it, just use homogeneous simple cubic grids, with about the same resolution as for the primitive cell case.
-There is a simple rule to estimate ROUGHLY whether two grids for different cells have the same resolution: simply multiply the linear dimensions of the k-point grids, by the number of sublattices, by the number of atoms in the cell.
+There is a simple rule to estimate **roughly** whether two grids for different cells have the same resolution: simply multiply the linear dimensions of the k-point grids, by the number of sublattices, by the number of atoms in the cell.
 For example, the corresponding product for the usual 10 k-point grid is `4x4x4 x 4 x 1 = 256`.
 In the file tbase4_4.in, one has `4x4x4 x 2 x 2 = 256`.
 The grids of k points should not be too anisotropic for this rough estimation to be valid.